TaiPhamD/WindowsShutDownWS/README.md

 1. Create windows service to launch the compiled .exe ( see create_service_example.bat)
 1. Compile [shutdown.dll](https://github.com/TaiPhamD/shutdownDLL) and place it in the same directory as the WindowsShutdownWS.exe

-## creating your own .MSI installer using https://github.com/wixtoolset if you want to distribute it using .MSI
+## Extra: creating your own .MSI installer using https://github.com/wixtoolset if you want to distribute it using .MSI

 1. Install wixtoolset (remember the bin path since you will use it later)
 1. Compile: